Bell Baxter High School: Management

 From 2007 to 2018, the rector of the school was Philip Black, who then embarked on a secondment to Fife Council which later became a full time job and led to his retirement.

-Subsequently, the acting rector became Elizabeth Smart, head of Waid Academy, who took lead until Carol Ann Penrose - former head of Lochgelly High School - was appointed as the new rector of Bell Baxter High School.
-On 11 November 2021, Penrose unexpectedly resigned and Smart was once again appointed acting rector while also leading Waid Academy until a new permanent rector was found.
+Due to Black's resignation, the acting rector became Elizabeth Smart, head of Waid Academy, who took lead until Carol Ann Penrose - former head of Lochgelly High School - was appointed as the new rector of Bell Baxter High School.

+On 11 November 2021, Penrose resigned after much speculation leaving many parents feeling 'left in the dark' due to the unusual timing and the lack of notice.
+Smart was once again appointed acting rector while also leading Waid Academy until a new permanent rector was found.

-A new rector was due to be appointed for the start of 2022, however this was later postponed and it was not until the end of the school year in June before it was announced that Beeslack High School head Lynn Black would take over permanently after an interim period under Craig Parnham, a depute rector at Woodmill High School.
+A new rector was due to be appointed for the start of 2022; however, this was later postponed, and it was not until the end of the school year in June before it was announced that Beeslack High School head Lynn Black would take over permanently after an interim period under Craig Parnham, a depute rector at Woodmill High School.